"The more that you read, the more things you will know. The more that you know, the more places you'll go."

 "Why fit in when you were born to stand out?"

 Welcome to 1st Grade at MHS!
 I am Jamie Taunton.
-I have taught the past ten years in Concordia parish and this starts my eleventh year teaching and my second year at MHS.
+I have taught the past eleven years in Concordia parish and this starts and my third year at MHS.
 I am excited to have the opportunity to have your child in my class this year.
 1st Grade is a BIG adventure and a lot of hard work and fun too.
-If you have not connected with me and our class on Classdojo, I encourage you to do so.
-It is a free interactive app that allows you to stay connected with what is happening in our class. www.classdojo.com
+If you have not connected with me and our class on Classdojo

 Monday: write spelling words 3xs each